Beekee-learn/ai-for-education/1.Setup/Models.md

+# Introduction

+At the initial phase of our project, we identified several frameworks that facilitate the use of Large Language Models (LLM).
+Here is a non-exhaustive list of these frameworks:

+-   **LLama.cpp**: A C++ framework optimized for using LLM on CPUs.
+-   **Ollama**: A framework that uses LLama.cpp to make it simpler to use.
+-   **HuggingFace**: The go-to platform for using LLM.
+It offers Python frameworks that make it easy to utilize pre-trained models.
+-   **PyTorch**: The benchmark framework for using LLM.
+It offers pre-trained models and tools to use them.

 # Model Selection

 For this project, we have decided to select models designed for text generation.
 The choice that quickly became evident is the **Llama-2** model, which is an open-source text generation model.
 This choice is explained by the fact that this model has been widely used for fine-tuning specialized models in a variety of tasks and is therefore very well documented.
 As a result, by testing the technical performance of this model on the Raspberry Pi, we can get an idea of the performance of more specialized models.